 Do you know how much it costs to set up and run a limited company in Hong Kong?

-Cost of Forming a Company
+Cost of Forming a Hong Kong Company

-#1 Set up a Company Directly With the Companies Registry
+#1 Set Up a Company Directly with the Companies Registry

 #2 Set Up a Company Using an Intermediary

-Ongoing Statutory Costs of Running a Company
+Ongoing Costs of Running a Hong Kong Company

-#2 Business Registration
+#3 Business Registration

-#3 Audits and Tax Returns
+#5 Audits and Tax Returns

 During the first week of April, the IRD issues Employer’s Returns (BIR56A) to companies.
 The information you need to put on these returns is the salaries of your employees for the year.
 The forms need to be completed within a month of receiving them.
 Failing to complete them on time will incur a penalty.

 Hong Kong limited companies are also required to have their financial statements audited every accounting year.
-You will receive your first profits tax return (BIR51) 18 months after incorporation.
-Filling out this profits tax return is a requirement and it will be based on the figures from your audited financial statements.
-Submitting these forms late will incur a penalty of HK$1,200 at a minimum.
+You will receive your first profits tax return (BIR51) 18 months after incorporation and your annual profits tax return in May every year.
+Filling out this profits tax return is a requirement, and it will be based on the figures from your audited financial statements.
+Find more here.
+Submitting these forms late will incur a penalty of HK$1,200+.
 Further delay will lead to higher penalties and potentially court proceedings.